Refugees and the Syria Crisis

 Under the Gateway Protection Programme and other resettlement schemes it is up to local authorities to approach the Home Office to ask for refugees to be resettled in their area.

-Resettlement programmes such as the Gateway Protection Programme and the Vulnerable Persons Relocation Scheme provide 12 months of funding from central government to support local authorities in the initial costs of bringing new people into their area and helping them to settle and build new lives.
+Resettlement programmes such as the Gateway Protection Programme and the Vulnerable Persons Relocation Scheme provide funding from central government to support local authorities in the initial costs of bringing new people into their area and helping them to settle and build new lives.
 The UK has operated resettlement programmes for quota refugees since 2005.

 The First Minister Nicola Sturgeon held a summit on the refugee crisis in September 2015, and announced Scotland’s commitment to resettling 1000 refugees from Syria.
-By this time a number of local authority areas, including Edinburgh Council, had already committed to resettling refugees.
+By this time a number of local authority areas, including City of Edinburgh Council, had already committed to resettling refugees.
 A further number of local authority areas in Scotland have since committed to resettling refugees through the Vulnerable Persons Relocation Scheme.

 By the end of 2015, around 400 refugees from the Syrian crisis had begun new lives in Scotland through the Vulnerable Persons Relocation Scheme.
+By 2017, Scottish local authorities had already fulfilled Scotland’s commitment to receive 2000 refugees and by September 2018, almost 14,000 refugees had been resettled in the UK, almost 2,500 of whom were living in Scotland.